-39 Auditors may report the results of, and matters arising from, specific elements or parts of the audit in reports, memoranda or properly evidenced presentations.
+40 Auditors may report the results of, and matters arising from, specific elements or parts of the audit in reports, memoranda or properly evidenced presentations.
 Such reports, memoranda or presentations should be prepared and issued or delivered as soon as possible after completion of the work.

-Report to those charged with governance
+Reports to those charged with governance

-40 Auditors' reports to those charged with governance should cover the full range of auditors' responsibilities under statute and the Code.
-However, these reports do not need to duplicate significant matters previously communicated to those charged with governance, for example through reports, memoranda or presentations on specific pieces of audit work during the course of the year.
+41 Auditors' reports to those charged with governance should cover the full range of auditors' responsibilities under statute and the Code.
+However, these reports do not need to duplicate significant matters previously communicated to those charged with governance.
 Auditors should satisfy themselves that these reports are considered at the level within the audited body that they consider to be most appropriate.